ffmaer/Linguistics/README.md

 ===========
 Instructions
 --------------
-1. Install graphviz-2.26.3.msi (which can be downloaded from http://www.graphviz.org/Download_windows.php)
+1. Install graphviz-2.26.3.msi (downloaded from http://www.graphviz.org/Download_windows.php)

 2. Use MATLAB (my version is MATLAB 2009a) to run model2matrix.m